nhs-t10/autoauto-documentation/md/built-ins.md

 #### Math.tan(x)

 Returns the tangent of x.
+X is measured in radians.

 #### Math.tanh(x)

 Returns the hyperbolic tangent of x.
+X is measured in radians.

 #### Math.trunc(x)